Eliza Foster: Biography

 With the pseudonym of "An Old Traveller", Eliza Foster also published two articles in The Art Journal in 1856 and 1857: ‘Suggestions of Subject to the Student in Art by an Old Traveller’ and ‘Talk of Pictures and the Painters by an Old Traveller’.
 The journal editor, Samuel Carter Hall (husband of Anna Maria Hall), introduces her as an "accomplished lady" possessing a "very rare" combination of "extensive reading, acquaintance with many languages, the advantage of travelling in several countries, and above all an intimate acquaintance with Art, in the past and in the present".
 According to Rubin, "Mrs Foster’s contributions to art writing are both representative and real.
-Her articles in the Art Journal represent the informed taste and moralizing opinions typical of mid-Victorian appreciation of art and of its social importance."
+Her articles in the Art Journal represent the informed taste and moralising opinions typical of mid-Victorian appreciation of art and of its social importance."

 After the death of her husband in 1859, Eliza Foster had to rely on her own literary work (and until 1870 on her son) to support herself.
 She also ensured the education of her two grandsons (whome she taught Latin and Greek) and a granddaughter.

 As of 1874 she was residing at Casa Finardi, Bergamo Alta.

 Due to her economic conditions and late-age infirmity, she several times applied and was granted support by the Royal Literary Fund between 1874 and 1883.
 She is buried in the evangelical section of the Bergamo cemetery.